gramineproject/graphene/Pal/src/host/Linux-SGX/tools/README.rst

 ``ra_tls_attest.so``
 ^^^^^^^^^^^^^^^^^^^^

 This library creates the self-signed RA-TLS certificate.
-Must be loaded into the SGX enclave, e.g., via ``LD_PRELOAD``.
-Relies on the pseudo-FS ``/dev/attestation`` to retrieve the SGX quote and embed it into the RA-TLS certificate.
+It must be loaded into the SGX enclave.
+This library relies on the pseudo-FS ``/dev/attestation`` to retrieve the SGX quote and embed it into the RA-TLS certificate.
 Typically linked into server applications.
 Not thread-safe.

 The library expects the following information in the manifest for EPID-based attestation: